 The amount left behind on the filter after digestion correlates with the amount of organic matter originally present in the samples.

 Digestion efficiency was below the average in samples St915, 916, 917, 918 and 920.
-Possible because of high content of diatoms.
+Possibly because of high content of diatoms.